-When using Multi-datasource, connections are maintained by each member datasource as they are selected by the multi-datasource.
+When using Multi Data Source (MDS), connections are maintained by each member data source as they are selected by the MDS.
 For example, with Algorithm Type of

 Failover, connections are initially be maintained only for the primary member of MDS.
 If a failover occurs, then connections are maintained for the next member of the MDS.
 When used with the Algorithm Type of

 Load-Balancing, connections are maintained for each member of the MDS.

 Runtime Load Balancingcontinue to work as before with regard to choosing an instance.
 As many as one connection is stored per instance per thread (the equivalent of setting

 OnePinnedConnectionOnly=truebut on a per instance basis).
 Gravitation is not supported (no migration of connections to lightly used nodes).

 Additional Database Resource Costs When PinnedToThread is Enabled

 PinnedToThread is enabled, the maximum capacity of the connection pool (maximum number of database connections created in the connection pool) becomes the number of execute threads used to request a connection multiplied by the number of concurrent connections each thread reserves.
 This may exceed the Maximum Capacity specified for the connection pool.
 You may need to consider this larger number of connections in your system design and ensure that your database allows for additional associated resources, such as open cursors.

 Also note that connections are never returned to the connection pool, which means that the connection pool can never shrink to reduce the number of connections and associated resources in use.
 You can minimize this cost by setting an additional driver parameter